kign/c4wa/etc/doc/language.md

 ## Overview

 Web Assembly doesn't have any memory management features, instead giving programmers access to one single memory block ("linear memory").
-Correspondingly, `c4wa` has limited any dynamic memory allocation capabilities; for anything beyond that, developer must assign free space to all dynamic objects manually (more on tha below).
+Correspondingly, `c4wa` has only limited any dynamic memory allocation capabilities; for anything beyond that, developer must assign free space to all dynamic objects manually (more on that below).

 `cw4a` supports Web Assembly primitive types (`i32`, `i64`, `f32` and `f64` which translate to C as
 `int`, `long`, `float` and `double` correspondingly), also `char` and `short`